open-voice-interoperability/docs-archived/technical_masterplan.md

 **Trust, choice, inclusivity, and openness.**

-Trust opens the door to personal and enterprise adoption, and to ever-more complex usage by all users – from individuals to developers and designers to enterprise decision-makers.
+**Trust** opens the door to personal and enterprise adoption, and to ever-more complex usage by all users – from individuals to developers and designers to enterprise decision-makers.
 The foundation of user trust is a “rule of law” which best emerges from the neutral, industry-driven development of standards and standards-based systems.
 Such a rule of law includes standards to protect the user's privacy and security, provide visibility to data and data use, and enable consent processes for data use and sharing; it also asserts standards and guidance for data use (both personal and commercial), inclusivity and accessibility, and system governance.
 The Open Voice Network’s stated mission is to make voice worthy of user trust.

-Choice is a catalyst for ecosystem innovation and the growth of value for individuals, developers and designers, and enterprises of all sizes.
+**Choice** is a catalyst for ecosystem innovation and the growth of value for individuals, developers and designers, and enterprises of all sizes.
 Choice is realized in many ways – in a user’s ownership and control of data, in a user’s choice of components, assistants and providers, and in the choice of assistant architecture (be it hosted locally or in the cloud.)

-Inclusivity is about everyone having a voice, and in every situation.
+**Inclusivity** is about everyone having a voice, and in every situation.
 It is voice that welcomes under-represented vocalizations and dialects; voice that advances access for everyone.

-Openness enables interoperability among assistants and providers.
+**Openness** enables interoperability among assistants and providers.
 At its core is the identification and definition of standardized development building blocks.
 Such blocks serve as a foundation for commercial differentiation and value; they can be assembled according to purpose, and in completely open, completely proprietary, or mixed (or hybrid) implementations.

-### The OVN's Ways of Working are Based Upon Our Core Values.
+### The OVN's Ways of Working are Based Upon Our Core Values

 - We are neutral and inclusive, welcoming to participation and sponsorship all members of the conversational AI industry – from independent developers and designers to enterprise users to technology firms and platform providers.
 - We seek broad participation and communal development.
 No one company or person will set the direction of Open Voice Network proposed standards or usage guidelines.
 - We work collaboratively with standards bodies and existing industry organizations.
 - We adhere to an **open** process: collaborative, communal, balanced development; broad consensus in decision-making; transparency in decisions and documentation.
 - We seek technological solutions that
   - can have an open-source reference implementation
   - can be implemented through open source and/or proprietary-source products and services
   - are abstracted at the right level, as to not too deeply specify particular technologies or providers
   - provide commercial providers and entrepreneurs the room necessary for innovation and differention.

 ### Standards and Usage Guidelines: An Aspirational List